Jim L. Mora: UConn

 The University of Connecticut hired Mora as its head football coach on November 11, 2021.
 Interim head coach Lou Spanos, finished out the 2021 season, with Mora serving as an offensive assistant in the meantime.
-On November 12, 2022, UConn beat AP #19 Ranked Liberty 36-33 improving their record to 6-5; Mora became the first UConn coach since 2015 to become bowl eligible.
+During his first season as head coach, on November 12, 2022, UConn beat AP-ranked #19 Liberty 36–33 improving their record to 6–5; Mora led UConn to their first bowl appearance since 2015.
+They were defeated by the Marshall Thundering Herd in the Myrtle Beach Bowl.
+After a down year in 2023, Mora led UConn to one of their best seasons in years during the 2024 season going 9-4 including a 27-14 win over North Carolina in the Fenway Bowl.
+Marking the program's first bowl game win since 2009.
+At the end of the year Mora was named Coach of the year by the Gridiron Club of Greater Boston, as well as Independent/PAC12 Coach of the Year by College Football Live.

 Broadcasting career

 Following the Seahawks firing him after the 2009 season, Mora accepted a position as a commentator with the NFL Network.
 During the 2010 season Fox Sports announced that Mora would be serving as a color analyst on the network's NFL coverage for the 2010 season.
 He was a sideline reporter and teamed with play-by-play announcer Dick Stockton and analyst Charles Davis to call regional games.
 During NFL Network's Thursday Night Football schedule, Mora, alongside analysts Kurt Warner, Sterling Sharpe, Brian Billick, Jay Glazer, and host Fran Charles could be seen on Thursday Night Kickoff.
 Mora and Billick could also be seen every Monday during the season on The Coaches Show, providing a breakdown of the biggest storylines and decisions behind Sunday's matchups from a head coach's perspective.

 Mora returned to the booth in 2018 following his termination from UCLA, joining ESPN's college football coverage.